uswds/uswds/CONTRIBUTING.md

 High code coverage numbers are generally good, and we would prefer that our coverage increases over time.
 We will not categorically reject contributions that reduce code coverage, but we may ask contributors to refactor their code, add new unit tests, or modify existing tests to avoid significant reductions in coverage.

 ### Browser support
+USWDS v2 supports the newest versions fo Chrome, Firefox, Safari, and Internet Explorer 11 and up.

-See [browser support](https://designsystem.digital.gov/getting-started/developers#browser-support) in the “Getting started: Developers” guidelines.
+For more details see [browser support](https://designsystem.digital.gov/documentation/developers/#browser-support) in the “Getting started: Developers” guidelines.

 ### Our use of branches

 See the [release documentation](https://github.com/uswds/uswds/wiki/Release-process) for more information on our git/GitHub release workflow.

 #### Here's what a typical workflow would look like:
-1. Install necessary packages w/ `npm install`
+1. Install necessary packages `npm install`
-2. Run a local server with `npm start`
+2. Run a local server `npm start`
 3. Watch for local scss/js/component changes `npm run watch` (separate terminal tab)
-4. Test your work with `npm test`
+4. Test your work `npm test`
-5. Run `npm run test:visual:update` if you've created a new component otherwise test with `npm run test:visual`
+5. Run `npm run test:visual:update` if you've created a new component otherwise test `npm run test:visual`

 #### Running locally